ebanigogia/dollar_bot/README.md

 ```
 2. Follow the instructions on screen and choose a name for your bot (e.g., `dollarbot`).
 After this, select a username for your bot that ends with "bot".
 The username has to be unique.

-3. BotFather will now confirm the creation of your bot and provide a TOKEN to access the HTTP API - copy and save this token for future use.
+3. The BotFather will now confirm the creation of your bot and provide a TOKEN to access the HTTP API - copy and save this token for future use.

 4. In the repo directory (where you cloned it), run these commands to (i) grant execution access to a bash script, and (ii) execute that bash script to run the Telegram Bot:
 ```